JetBrains/kotlin-web-site/docs/topics/js/js-ir-compiler.md

 ## Current limitations of the IR compiler

 A major change with the new IR compiler backend is the **absence of binary compatibility** with the default backend.
-A lack of such compatibility between the two backends for Kotlin/JS means that a library created with the new IR compiler backend can’t be used from the default backend, and vice versa.
+A library created with the new IR compiler uses a [`klib` format](native-libraries.md#library-format) and can’t be used from the default backend.
+In the meantime, a library created with the old compiler is a `jar` with `js` files, which can’t be used from the IR backend.

 If you want to use the IR compiler backend for your project, you need to **update all Kotlin dependencies to versions that support this new backend**.
 Libraries published by JetBrains for Kotlin 1.4+ targeting Kotlin/JS already contain all